The-DFIR-Report/DFIR-Artifacts/README.md

 | **Status** | 🟢 Currently Open |
 | **Apply** | [Submit Your Analysis](https://form.jotform.com/250847594571266) |
 | **Deadline** | Submissions close April 20, 2025 at 23:59 UTC |

-### Requirements
-We are looking for passionate individuals who can:
-- Analyze the provided artifacts thoroughly
-- Submit a detailed report following our analysis style
-- Demonstrate strong analytical and technical writing skills
-- Show potential for growth within our team

-> **Position Details:** This position starts as a volunteer role.
-Successful candidates may be offered opportunities for paid work on an ad hoc basis, depending on team needs and project availability.
-The transition to paid work is based on performance, reliability, and the specific needs of our ongoing investigations.

----

 ## Accessing Artifacts
 The repository provides two ways to access the artifacts: